mightybyte/monad-challenges/pages/set2-2.md

 of the division otherwise.  maximumMay calculates the maximum of all the numbers in the list, but if the list is empty it returns Nothing.

-The maximumMay function is slightly annoying.
+The maximumMay and minimumMay functions are slightly annoying.
 Our restricted prelude may prevent you from using things that you would like to use to make your life easier here.
 This is intentional foreshadowing of things to come.
 Just bite the bullet and write the function.
 It's only 7 short lines including the type signature.